Health Benefits of Weight Training

 elevated in both groups (Kreamer et al 1987).

-Strength gains from a particular exercise or movement appear
+Strength gains from a particular exercise or movement may

-to effect strength gains of other exercises for similar or even
+temporarily enhance strength gains of other exercises for similar

 Introduction of Weighted Chest Dips may increase strength